sajibcse68/MyDailyLearn/git/git-cheatsheet.md

 $ git add -A    # -A = --all, Stage Modified, New and Deleted files
 $ git add -p    # Stage a particular change
 $ git add -N    # --intend-to-add, An entry for the path is placed in the index with no content
+$ git add --all -- ':!path/to/file1' ':!path/to/file2' ':!path/to/folder1/*'    # Add all files to a commit except a file/folder

 # Commit
 $ git commit -am 'commit message'                   # Add & commit